modprods/grapho-user-guide/DevelopersGuide.md

 | Label | Description |
 | ----- | ----------- |
 | Handle  | Handles are core to Grapho and the starting point for your XR graph journey.
 As such they are rendered differently from all other nodes.
 Think of a Grapho Handle as a pointer or a bookmark to a particular place in your graph.
 Use Handles to create deep links into your graph, to support editorial process (handles play nicely with NEXT relationships for curated paths through your data) and help manage clutter.
 Handles can be saved to your database or generated on the fly from dynamic query logic.
+See [Grapho XR UI documentation](https://docs.grapho.app/#user-interface)

 ### properties